Matt Vierling Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.81 team ERA that ranks sixth among all league pitching staffs.
+- The Padres' 3.81 team ERA ranks fourth across all MLB pitching staffs.

+- Padres pitchers combine to give up 108 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

+- Musgrove (9-2) is going for his 10th win when he gets the starting nod for the Padres in his 16th start of the season.
+He's put together a 3.16 ERA in 85 1/3 innings pitched, with 86 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.